beeva-arturomartinez/beeva-best-practices/agile/developerTeamScrum/ATDD/README.md

 Its acronym define it as test driven development of acceptance.
 ATDD is a requirements specification methodology that more testing methodology.
 ATDD is the beginning of the iterative development cycle level, because the basis of an acceptance test we deepen implementation through successive TDD unit testing to shape the code that finally meets the defined acceptance criteria.

 ### Based Features
-TDD methodology provides a basis features:
+ATDD methodology provides a basis features:

 |Written by clients (ATDD)|
 | :-------------|